korcsmarosgroup/iSNP/utils/README.md

 * `SNPs.tsv`: This file contains the information, that which SNP can be found in the patients, separately.

 Example of what the output would look like for each file:

-* *`affected_proteins.tsv`*
+* *`affected_proteins_TFs_mirs.tsv`*
--- `Source`: is always either the mirna
+* -- `Source`: is always either the mirna or the TF
--- `Target`: gene it interacts with or tf
+* -- `Target`: gene it interacts with or tf
--- `SNP`: rs snp identifier extracted from the vcf file of the patient -- `Mutated`: if the snp was mutated as per the vcf file saying is the snp is mutated or not (if there SNP is present or not) -- `Interaction_source`: the source of the tool, where the interaction was found with -- `the rest of the columns`: patient identifiers; 1 represents that the SNP is in the patient's genome (if `Mutated` is MUT, then the interaction exists; if `Mutated` is WT, then the interaction does not exist), 0 represents that the SNP is not there (if `Mutated` is WT, then the interaction exists; if `Mutated` is MUT, then the interaction does not exist)
+* -- `SNP`: rs SNP identifier extracted from the vcf file of the patient
+* -- `Mutated`: if the SNP was mutated as per the vcf file saying is the SNP is mutated or not (if there SNP is present or not)
+* -- `Interaction_source`: the source of the tool, where the interaction was found with
+* -- `the rest of the columns`: patient identifiers; 1 represents that the SNP is in the patient's genome (if `Mutated` is MUT, then the interaction exists; if `Mutated` is WT, then the interaction does not exist), 0 represents that the SNP is not there (if `Mutated` is WT, then the interaction exists; if `Mutated` is MUT, then the interaction does not exist)

 ```
 Source	Target	SNP	Mutated	Interaction_source	patientID	patientID	patientID...